 - Permanent Resident (i.e. you have a "Green Card")

-If you are not a U.S. citizen and/or are in the U.S. on a work visa or student visa that does not fit the categories above and/or if you are DACA approved but NOT AB540 eligible, your application will not be considered for review.
+If you are not a U.S. citizen and/or are in the U.S. on a work visa or student visa that does not fit the categories above and/or if you are DACA approved but NOT AB540 eligible, we will not be able to consider your application.

-The Admissions Committee seeks applicants who have demonstrated strong academic ability, particularly in the pre-requisite coursework, but also in their entire academic career.
-It is recommended that students take their pre-pharmacy course of study in the most demanding curricular environment possible.
-In addition, the committee selects applicants for matriculation who have demonstrated the personal qualities of intelligence, maturity, integrity, dedication to the ideal of service to society, and who are best suited for meeting the educational goals of the School.
-The ability to express oneself clearly in both oral and written English is essential.
 The Skaggs School of Pharmacy and Pharmaceutical Sciences is committed to admitting students with diverse cultural, economic and social backgrounds.
-Although grade point average is an important factor, it is not the sole criterion for acceptance.
-In addition to intellectual and academic competence, the Admissions Committee considers communication skills, demonstrated leadership ability, community service and health care related experience.
-Students are urged to note on their supplemental applications any personal extenuating or unique circumstances that may have influenced their academic performance and which they believe the Admissions Committee should be aware of when reviewing their application.
+Although a minimum overall GPA of 3.0 and science GPA of 2.8 is required, it is not the sole criterion for acceptance.
+In addition to intellectual and academic competence, the Admissions Committee considers exploration of pharmacy and pharmacy insight, communication skills, leadership ability, community service, research, health care related experience, and extracurricular activities.
+Students are urged to note on their PharmCAS application any personal extenuating or unique circumstances that may have influenced their academic performance and which they believe the Admissions Committee should be aware of when reviewing their application.

 Applicants must complete the requirements for the Bachelor's Degree (B.A. or B.S.) from an accredited college and/or university prior to matriculation to the Skaggs School of Pharmacy and Pharmaceutical Sciences.
 Applicants who have not earned a degree or who will not have earned one prior to matriculation will not be considered.
 Students currently enrolled in a community college must transfer to a four-year college or university to complete the requirements for the Bachelor's Degree prior to application to the School.